sachindias/OctaCon/README.md

-# OctaCon
+# OctaCon 🎵
-The Octal Music Convertor - turning text and pictures into music 🎵
+The Octal Music Convertor - converting text and pictures into music.

+There are two functions for different conversions:
+ - **TextaCon** - converting text into music.
+ - **PictaCon** - converting pictures into music.

 ## Table of Contents
 - [Installation](#installation)